Basement Uplift - New ADU

 Plans for aging in place

-The space was designed with the future in mind, with barrier-free access to the front door, kitchen, bedroom, laundry, and bathroom.
+The space was designed with the future in mind, with barrier-free flow to all aspects of the unit.

 Photo Gallery